actuator/cve/README.md

 - **CVE-2023-46447**
   - **Description**: The POPS!
 Rebel application 5.0 for Android, in POPS!
 Rebel Bluetooth Glucose Monitoring System, sends unencrypted glucose measurements over BLE.

+## Path / Directory Traversal

+- **CVE-2026-89038**
+  - **Description**: Verizon Cloud for Android (com.vcast.mediamanager) before 26.7.10 contains a path traversal vulnerability that allows co-resident malicious applications to write attacker-controlled bytes outside the intended staging directory by supplying a crafted _display_name value containing path-traversal sequences through exported activities OneTouchUploadActivity and PrintShopCloudActivity.
+Attackers can exploit the unsanitized filename concatenation in the file-staging sink via ACTION_SEND or ACTION_SEND_MULTIPLE intents to achieve arbitrary file write and inject attacker-controlled content into the authenticated user's Verizon Cloud account without user interaction.

+- **CVE-2026-84852**
+  - **Description**: A security vulnerability has been detected in Reader Tools PDF Reader App 98.8 on Android.
+The affected element is the function ActSplashNew.handleDeeplink of the component File Handler.
+The manipulation of the argument _display_name leads to path traversal.

+- **CVE-2026-84442**
+  - **Description**: MapQuest for Android (package com.mapquest.android.ace, version 10.16.1) is affected by a path traversal ("Dirty Stream", CWE-22 / CWE-23) reachable through its exported activity com.mapquest.android.ace.MainActivity.
+Any installed application, holding no Android permissions, can send an ACTION_SEND intent (type "text/html") carrying an EXTRA_STREAM content:// Uri to the exported activity and reach the copy.
+Overwriting the AsyncStorage database (databases/RKStorage, table catalystLocalStorage) yields arbitrary control over the app's stored state, including session and authentication values, causing persistent forced-logout / denial of service and possible auth-state manipulation.

+- **CVE-2026-84431**
+  - **Description**: A vulnerability was detected in AirAsia MOVE App up to 12.47.1 on Android.
+This issue affects the function com.airasia.core.utils.RealPathUtil.getRealPath of the component com.airasia.mobile.
+Performing a manipulation of the argument _display_name results in path traversal

+- **CVE-2026-78196**
+  - **Description**: A vulnerability has been found in achorein expo-share-intent up to 8.0.0 and classified as problematic.
+Affected by this vulnerability is the function getDataColumn of the file ExpoShareIntentModule.kt of the component Android File Copy Routine.
+The manipulation of the argument _display_name with an unknown input leads to a path traversal vulnerability.

+- **CVE-2026-18853**
+  - **Description**: A security vulnerability has been detected in ZomboDroid Meme Generator App 4.6830 on Android.
+This issue affects the function t5.l.c of the component com.zombodroid.MemeGenerator.
+Such manipulation leads to path traversal.

+- **CVE-2026-18648**
+  - **Description**: A vulnerability was found in Blix Email Blue Mail Calendar App 2.2.305.
+It has been rated as critical.
+The affected element is the function FileDirectory.getDataColumn/FileDirectory.getFileFromUri of the component react-native-receive-sharing-intent.
+This manipulation of the argument _display_name causes path traversal.

+- **CVE-2026-58460**
+  - **Description**: react-native-receive-sharing-intent contains a path traversal vulnerability that allows a co-resident malicious application to write files outside the intended cache directory by supplying a crafted _display_name value containing dot-dot path components through a malicious ContentProvider.
+Attackers can fire an explicit ACTION_SEND intent at the consuming app's exported share-receiver activity to overwrite arbitrary files in the consuming app's private data directory, including databases, shared preferences, and cached configuration, with attacker-controlled content.

+- **CVE-2026-12190**
+  - **Description**: A vulnerability was found in Genspark AI Workspace App 2.8.4 on Android and classified as problematic.
+The manipulation results in improper authorization in handler for custom url scheme.
+Performing a manipulation of the argument _display_name results in path traversal.

+- **CVE-2026-11411**
+  - **Description**: A security flaw has been discovered in iAI Lab PDF AI App 4.21.0 on Android.
+Impacted is the function getExternalCacheDir of the component chatpdf.pro.
+Performing a manipulation of the argument _display_name results in path traversal.

 ## Miscellaneous
 - **CVE-2023-34761**